sigmf/SigMF/sigmf-spec.md

    which optional fields are used by the application.
 1. MUST define which extensions are supported, parses ALL required fields in listed extension namespaces, and defines which optional fields are used.
-This definition can be in user documentation or within the code its self, though explicit documentation is RECOMMENDED.
+This definition can be in user documentation or within the code itself, though explicit documentation is RECOMMENDED.

-SigMF Compliant Applications MAY work with non-compliant Schema or Recordings, but such operation is NOT guaranteed or implied.
-Support for SigMF collections is OPTIONAL for SigMF compliant applications, however it is RECOMMENDED that applications implementing SigMF make use of collections when appropriate for interoperability and consistency.
+Compliant applications are NOT REQUIRED to support Non-Compliant Datasets or Metadata Only schema files, but it is RECOMMENDED that they parse the respective metadata fields in the `global` object to provide descriptive messages to users regarding why the files are not supported.
+Support for SigMF Collections is OPTIONAL for SigMF compliant applications, however it is RECOMMENDED that applications implementing SigMF make use of Collections when appropriate for interoperability and consistency.

 ## Citing SigMF